wp-plugins/sidebar-login/readme.txt

    2. Activate the plugin
    3. For a sidebar widget: Goto the design > widgets tab - Drag the widget into a sidebar and save!
    4. To use the template tag: Add &lt;?php sidebarlogin(); ?&gt; to your template.

+= Configuration =

+You will find a config page in tools/settings > Sidebar Login.
+Here you can set links and redirects up.

 == Screenshots ==